Bluetooth stack: Microsoft Bluetooth Stack

 Note : The Windows XP/Vista Windows Vista/Windows 7 Bluetooth stack supports the following Bluetooth profiles natively: PANU, SPP, DUN, OPP, OBEX, HID, HCRP.
-Windows 8 adds support for HFP, A2DP, and AVRCP Profiles.
+Windows 8 adds support for HFP, A2DP, GATT and AVRCP Profiles.

 The Windows 7/Vista/8/10 stack provides kernel-mode and user-mode APIs for its Bluetooth stack- so hardware and software vendors can implement additional profiles.

 Windows 10 (Version 1803) and later support Bluetooth version 5.0 and several Bluetooth profiles.

+Bluetooth profiles exposed by the device but unsupported by the Windows stack will show as "Bluetooth Peripheral Device" in Device Manager.

 Broadcom WIDCOMM (BTW)

 WIDCOMM was the first Bluetooth stack for the Windows operating system.
 The stack was initially developed by a company named WIDCOMM Inc., which was acquired by Broadcom Corporation in April 2004.
 Broadcom continues to license the stack for inclusion with many Bluetooth-powered end-user devices like Qualcomm Atheros, Realtek, Ralink.

 An API is available for interacting with the stack from a custom application.
 For developers there is also a utility named BTServer Spy Lite bundled with the stack (some vendor-tied versions excluded) which monitors Bluetooth activity on the stack at a very low level — although the category and level of trace is configurable.
 This stack also allows use of RFCOMM without creating a virtual serial port in the operating system.